mclemente/fvtt-module-polyglot/README.md

 ## Credit

 The original idea for this module was proposed by `@Talwin Greenwood` on the FVTT discord.
-The original PolyGlot is written by KaKaRoTo.
+The original PolyGlot module is written by KaKaRoTo.
 The 'fantasy languages' adaptation is written by elizeuangelo.

 ## License
 This module is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).